Travel from Yakutsk to Tomtor via Ust-nera

 12/01/2007 - 13/01/2007

-A flight of about two hours brings me from Yakutsk to Ust-Nera, a town of approximately 8000 inhabitants, from where the tour continues to Tomtor by car, crossing valleys, mountains and villages having the lowest winter temperatures of the northen hemisphere.
+A flight of about two hours brings me from Yakutsk to Ust-Nera, a town of approximately 8000 inhabitants, from where the tour continues to Tomtor by car (the real overland expedition to Yakutia actually begins in Ust-Nera), crossing valleys, mountains and villages having the lowest winter temperatures of the northen hemisphere.
 This area is also sadly known for gulags and executions during the first half of past century.

 The Antonov AN-24 used on the route Yakutsk - Ust-Nera.
 Because of the extreme low temperature, the engines are pre-heated by a truck bringing hot air through a huge pipe.